-It's that time of the year when the Game Awards roll around to try and provide the industry with a glossy video game alternative to the Oscars, but what you might not know is that it wasn't the first attempt to combine video games with a big-budget televisual award format.
+It's that time of the year when the Game Awards roll around to try and provide the industry with a glossy video game alternative to the Oscars.
+But what you might not realize is that it wasn't actually the first attempt to combine video games with a big-budget televisual award format.
+Or even the first award show to include Geoff Keighley as part of the production team.

-No, that honour instead goes to TBS and the Interactive Academy of Arts & Science's Cybermania '94, an event that took place on November 5th, 1994 at the Universal Amphitheater in Los Angeles.
+No, that honour instead goes to TBS and the Interactive Academy of Arts & Sciences' Cybermania '94, an event that took place on November 5th, 1994 at the Universal Amphitheater in Los Angeles, which featured the participation of a fifteen-year-old Keighley as an "interactive product specialist" – a job that he got through his parents that basically meant writing the blurbs for the games that were nominated on the night.

-Today, the award show makes for an awkward and interesting watch.
-Not only because of the bizarre cast of celebrities that were booked to appear at the event (everyone from Leslie Nielsen to the Barbarian Brothers and Jonathan Taylor Thomas) but because of the baffling comedy segments that appeared in between the awards themselves and the often bewildering choice of winners.
+Today, the almost 2-hour award show can be viewed in full on YouTube, thanks to various uploaders, and makes for an awkward yet fascinating watch.
+Not only because of the bizarre cast of celebrities that were booked to appear at the event (the show was hosted by Leslie Nielsen and Jonathan Taylor Thomas and featured appearances from Hillary Swank, Matthew Perry, and the Barbarian Brothers) but because of the baffling comedy segments that appeared in between the different awards and the sometimes-bewildering choice of winners.
+As a result, we wanted to take a quick look back at the event, to explore how it originally came to be, what it was like to attend, and what the reaction was to it at the time.

 "Mortal Kombat and NBA Jam, they were both up for Game of the Year that year — I didn’t even know that there was a thing before that — but the producer Asif Chaudhry and I were sent off to LA to pick up an award.
 And because there hadn’t been any awards before, we thought we were just picking it up at somebody’s office and shaking their hand, and taking it back home.